wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

 tags: [tutorials]
 sidebar: doc_sidebar
 permalink: windows_host_tutorial.html
-summary: Get data from a Windows host and monitor in VMware Aria Operations for Applications.
+summary: Get data from a Windows host and monitor in Tanzu Observability.
 ---

-Starting July 3, 2023, Operations for Applications is a service on the VMware Cloud services platform.
+Starting July 3, 2023, Tanzu Observability is a service on the VMware Cloud services platform.
 After this date, we support two types of subscriptions:
-* Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform.
+* Tanzu Observability subscriptions **onboarded** to the VMware Cloud services platform.
 * **Original** subscriptions -- the existing ones which remain as is until they migrate to VMware Cloud services.

-In this tutorial, you’ll learn how to ingest data from a Windows host machine to Operations for Applications by using a Wavefront proxy.
-Although Operations for Applications supports direct ingestion in non-production environments, such as POC or development and test environments, in production environments using a Wavefront proxy is the recommended and supported way for ingesting data.
+In this tutorial, you’ll learn how to ingest data from a Windows host machine to Tanzu Observability by using a Wavefront proxy.
+Although Tanzu Observability supports direct ingestion in non-production environments, such as POC or development and test environments, in production environments using a Wavefront proxy is the recommended and supported way for ingesting data.

 ## Onboarded Subscriptions